Proposals Keep Getting Rejected: What's Actually Wrong

 Proposals don’t close deals—they confirm deals that are ALREADY closed verbally.
 If you’re using proposals to convince, you’ve already lost.

-When you confirm budget, timeline, and decision makers BEFORE sending the proposal, your close rate jumps from 18% to 60-80%.
-Not because your proposals got better, but because you stopped sending proposals to people who weren’t ready to buy.
+When you confirm budget, timeline, and decision makers before sending the proposal, your close rate jumps from 18% to 60–80%.

-Once you internalize this, you’ll never send another proposal into the void because you’ll only send them when the deal is already done.
+This shift doesn’t happen because your proposals suddenly get better, but because you stop sending proposals to people who aren’t actually ready to buy.
+Once you internalize this, you’ll never send another proposal into the void—you’ll only send proposals when the deal is effectively already done.

 You need to see the pattern in your rejected proposals.